How-To Creole

 What You Will Learn

-In other lessons, you will learn more specific words for the face, organs, limbs and so on.
+In other lessons, you will learn more specific vocabulary for parts of the face, internal organs, fingers, toes, and other areas of the body.

-All the main body parts in Haitian Creole.
+The main parts of the body labeled in Haitian Creole.

-The parts of the body in Haitian Creole.
+The main parts of the body in Haitian Creole

 • 1.
 Tèt - Head